rabix/benten/Readme.md

 This requires _Benten_ to pull the appropriate version of the app code from the platform store.
 Currently (2019.02) the SBG backend stores the workflow in JSON format with some SBG specific metadata. _Benten_ converts the JSON to YAML and strips out the non-essential metadata.
-It As you can guess this is not a complete round trip.
+As you can guess this is not a complete round trip.
 So if you pushed a particularly formatted YAML the first time to App version 10, added more changes to create version 11, and then you switch back to version 10, currently (2019.02) you may not get your formatting back.
-Functionally, the CWL is identical.
+Functionally, however, the CWL will be identical to the orginal version 10.

+**Importantly** the code stored in the SBG repo is always completely self-contained, which means all external references would have been resolved and frozen.
+It is this frozen app that you will get back.

+### Mass Update menu

+Besides individually altering the versions of processes there are two "Mass Update" options.

+One option, "Pull all latest", goes recursively through the workflow and updates all inline components to the latest versions available on the SBG repository.
+Linked processes are not altered, since this would change other files locally.

+The other option, "Push this to dependents" opens a simple dialog where you can choose a folder to process.
+All workflows in that folder that have that process as a component will be altered to use the current version of that process.
+This action is useful if you wish to force all workflows to a specfic version of the given tool.

+One of the options in that dialog is to "Push all changes", which if checked, will, in addition, push these changed workflows to the SBG repository, creating a new version for each of them.

 ### Switching versions of an externally linked App

-Since switching the version of an externally linked app will change it's code, this will affect any other workflows which refer to it.
+Since switching the version of an externally linked app will change its code, and will affect any other workflows which refer to it _Benten_ does not allow you to do this.
+You should inline that App and then change it's version as desired, which allows you to keep such changes isolated from other workflows that depend on that app.

-## In-lining, linking, Benten and the sbg app ecosystem
+## In-lining, linking, Benten and the sbg app repository

 The SBG app ecosystem and _Benten_ together try to combine some of the benefits of inlining and linking.